getpopper/popper/docs/sections/cn_workflows.md

 ### Kubernetes

 Popper enables leveraging the compute and storage capabilities of the cloud by allowing running workflows on Kubernetes clusters.
-Users just need to have access to the cluster config file in order to run workflows on Kubernetes.
+Users need to have access to a [cluster config file](https://v1-18.docs.kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) in order to run workflows on Kubernetes.
+This file can be provided by a system administrator.

 Popper provisions all the required resources and orchestrates the entire workflow execution.
-In general, Kubernetes supports running Pods on different container runtimes like Containerd, CRI-O, Frakti, and Docker.
-The Popper kubernetes runner currently supports the Docker container runtime only.

 When a workflow is executed, Popper first creates a persistent volume claim, spawns an init pod and uses it to copy the workflow context (packed in the form of a `.tar.gz` file) into the persistent volume and then unpacks the context there.
-Then, popper teardowns the init pod and execute the steps of a workflow in separate pods of their own.
+Subsequently, Popper tears down the init pod and executes the steps of a workflow in separate pods of their own.
 After the execution of each step, the respective pods are deleted but the persistent volume claim is not deleted so that it can be reused by subsequent workflow executions.

-For running workflows on Kubernetes, several configuration options can be passed to the Kubernetes resource manager through the popper configuration file to customize the execution environment.
+For running workflows on Kubernetes, several configuration options can be passed to the Kubernetes resource manager through the Popper configuration file to customize the execution environment.
-All the available configuration options have been described below.
+All the available configuration options have been described below:

 * `namespace`: The namespace within which to provision resources like PVCs and Pods for workflow execution.
 If not provided the `default` namespace will be used.